Published on November 16, 2022 by Morgan Black

-Brock School of Business sophomore Ash Perry is a resident in the Samford Startup small business incubator.
-Through the program, Perry has launched his business Howl Services LLC, a service-driven business with a two-sided market that connects high school and college students with various tasks in the communities in which they live through an on-demand booking app.
+Brock School of Business junior Ash Perry is a resident in the Samford Startup student-led business incubator.
+Through the program, Perry launched his business Howl Services LLC, a service-driven business with a two-sided market that connects high school and college students with various tasks in the communities in which they live through an on-demand booking app.
 Howl provides services such as yard work, painting, junk hauling, pressure washing, installing and removing holiday decor, moving, and a multitude of other odd jobs.

 "We fulfill our mission through our on-demand booking app and plan to expand to several cities across the nation," he said.